univention/univention-corporate-server/doc/changelog/index.rst

 * A UMC operation set was added, which allows users without admin privileges, to use the user templates (:uv:bug:`37927`).

+* Join scripts now handle errors when the registration of a service fails (:uv:bug:`53092`).

 .. _security:

 * All security updates issued for UCS 5.0-2 are included: